datascisteven/Melanoma-Image-Classification/README.md

 ## Business Understanding:

-Doctors can detect melanomas through visual inspection supplemented by their years of clinical experience, but recent studies have shown that machine learning can detect such lesions through image analysis can be as reliable as if not more than a visit with the dermatologist.
+Dermatologists can detect melanomas through a full-body visual inspection supplemented by their years of clinical experience, as well as combining techniques such as dermoscopy to see more deeply into the skin and to determine whether there is a need for biopsy and total body photography for patients with an excessive number of moles where high-resolution digital photos are taken as a baseline.
+Recent studies have shown that detecting such lesions through image analysis and machine learning can be as reliable as if not more than a visit with the dermatologist.

 Deploying an app for public consumption that can screen for potential melanoma will prevent countless avoidable deaths and help stave off unnecessary future medical costs.
 The project has also very little overhead for such a maximal effect, the biggest bang for your buck.
-According to the Ameerican Journal of Preventive Medicine, the total yearly cost of skin cancer treatment in the United States is around 5 billion for nonmelanoma skin cancers like BCC and SCC, while melanoma will cost around 3 billion.
+According to the American Journal of Preventive Medicine, the total yearly cost of skin cancer treatment in the United States is around 5 billion for non-melanoma skin cancers like BCC and SCC, while melanoma will cost around 3 billion.

 Lastly, it will begin to address some of the inherent social inequities in healthcare and equalize access to expert advice for people from every background.
 According to the American Cancer Society, the 5-year survival rate of African-American patients is 69%, while for Caucasians it is 94%, granted the lifetime risk of getting melanoma is over 20 times higher than for non-Hispanic Caucasians.

 What could also explain the difference in the survival rates?
-Those very populations inherently have constructed a certain skepticism and reticence to relate to and seek advice from a doctor of a different ethnic background.
-Some of these barriers are due to past offenses and some purely cultural.
-Creating such an app would allow for access by such individuals and break down some of these initial barriers so that they may receive the care they truly need.
+Those very marginalized populations inherently have constructed a certain skepticism and reticence to relate to and seek advice from a doctor of a different ethnic background.
+Some of these barriers have been constructed due to past offenses against the communities and some are purely cultural.
+Creating such an mobile app would allow for access by such marginalized individuals and break down some of these initial barriers so that they may receive the care they truly need.

 ## Data Sources: